bellmatthewf/matthewbell.dev/src/posts/blog/fantasy-basketball.md

 In 2018, I wrote an article on my [analytics website](https://matthewbellanalytics.com/pages/basketball_analytics) about using math and analytics to draft the best possible fantasy basketball team.

-I didn't think that anyone would read it at the time, but as it turned out I get 10 or so emails annually from strangers asking to buy the model.
+I didn't think that anyone would read it at the time, but as it turns out, I get a few emails each year from strangers asking to buy the model.
 So, I decided to build a website and put the model up for sale.

 That website became [FantazScores.com](https://fantazscores.com).